 The dealer will now add $9,054.54 to your current car loan and pay off your trade for you.
-The dealer also knows they have 20 days to pay off your trade.
+The dealer also knows they have 20 days to pay off your trade-in.

-Every day they’re late paying off your vehicle they’ll have to add $3.34 until it's paid off.
-Once they pay off your trade with the lender they’ll receive the title and will then be able to retail or wholesale your trade.
+Every day they’re late paying off your vehicle, they’ll have to add $3.34 until the vehicle’s paid off.
+Once they pay off your trade with the lender, they’ll receive the title and then be able to retail or wholesale your traded vehicle.

 This is a very sneaky car dealer scam.
-It can cost you a lot of money and possibly your credit history.
+It can cost you a lot and affect your credit history.

-You’re expecting to trade in your current vehicle for a new car with a dealer.
-What’s supposed to happen is the dealer will acquire a payoff figure on your trade and payoff your current car loan for you.
+You’re expecting to trade your current vehicle for a new car with a dealer.
+What’s supposed to happen is the dealer will acquire a payoff figure on your trade and pay off your current car loan for you.
 The dealer will then add the payoff amount to your new car loan.

-Unethical car dealers use this dealer scam to pay you less for your trade than agreed or try to steal it from you altogether by leaving your trade out of the transaction altogether.
-Sounds impossible but these kinds of business practices do happen in dealerships and you should be aware of this dealer tactic.
+Unethical car dealers use this dealer scam to pay you less for your trade than agreed or try to steal it from you by leaving your trade-in out of the transaction altogether.
+It sounds impossible, but these business practices happen in dealerships, and you should be aware of this dealer tactic.

-If the dealer didn’t add your trade to the paperwork at all you can try to sue.
-However an attorney will want to see the paperwork where the dealer is obligated to pay off your trade and of course you will not be able to prove it.
+You could try to sue if the dealer didn’t add your trade to the paperwork.
+An attorney will want to see the paperwork where the dealer is obligated to pay off your trade-in; of course, you will not be able to prove it.
 Make sure you read and inspect everything you sign.

-If you're trade was included in your paperwork the dealer will eventually payoff your trade.
-However if you're getting calls from you previous lender the damage has already been done to your credit report.
-AutoCheatSheet.com's advice is to call your trade’s lien holder and let them know you’ve traded your car in and follow up with them within the time allotted to make sure the dealer pays off your car.
+My advice is to call your trade’s lien holder and let them know you’ve traded your car in and follow up with them within the time allotted to make sure the dealer pays off your vehicle.

 How to Avoid the Forgot to Pay Off Your Trade-in Scam

-- We personally advise selling a car by yourself and not trading it in with a car dealership.
-You should also never trade in a car that you still owe money on.
-Trading in your car with a dealership will not net you as much money as you would get by selling your vehicle privately.
+- I advise selling a car privately and not trading it with a car dealership.
+You should also never trade in a vehicle that you still owe money on, especially if you owe more than what it’s worth.
+Trading your car with a dealership will not net you as much money as you would get by selling your vehicle privately.

 - Make sure your trade is included on the contract and the paperwork you’re signing with the dealership.
 You should see the exact payoff amount and how much they’re giving you for your trade listed somewhere on the paperwork.
-If you don't see it, have them point it out to you.
+Have them point it out to you if you don’t see it.

 - Payoff your vehicle through your lender first.
 Get the title and then trade it in if you don’t have the time or patience to sell it yourself.
-This will keep you from falling victim of the, "forgot to pay off your trade-in” dealer scam.
+This will keep you from falling victim to the “forgot to pay off your trade-in” dealer scam.

-- If you must trade your vehicle in at a car dealership have an idea of what your trade's worth.
-Read my article on figuring what your trades worth.
+- If you must trade your vehicle in at a car dealership, know what your trade is worth.

-- Have the dealer put in writing the amount they will be paying your current lender and the date they promise to pay your trade-in off.
-Get a copy and if there are any problems in the future you will have proof the dealer was suppose to pay off your trade.
-If the dealer refuses to put it in writing they are going to pay off your trade, you should look to do business elsewhere.
+- Have the dealer put the amount in writing they will be paying your current lender and the date they promise to pay off your trade-in.
+Get a copy, and if there are any problems in the future, you will have proof the dealer was supposed to pay off your trade.
+If the dealer refuses to put it in writing, you should look to do business elsewhere.